BAMM 2017 FORUM

 2. Joanna Kessel and Tamara Froud with an introduction by Christopher Smith: Colour – it’s a Material Thing.

-3. Dugald MacInnes: Working with Slate
+3. Dugald MacInnes: Working with Slate -SOLD OUT

 4. Helen Miles: The Mosaic Mesh Method